Life. Understood.

 How This Work Is Structured

-This is not a collection of articles.
+This is not a collection of ideas.

 You begin with orientation and sensemaking,